Tereza Voborníková

 Tereza Voborníková (/cs/; born 31 May 2000) is a Czech biathlete.
 She competed at the 2022 Winter Olympics in the Women's pursuit, Women's individual, and Women's sprint.

 She competed at the Biathlon Junior World Championships 2019, Biathlon Junior World Championships 2022, and 2020–21 Biathlon IBU Cup.

+At the 2026 Winter Olympics, she took the bronze medal in the mass start.

 Biathlon results

 All results are sourced from the International Biathlon Union.